 When cultivating perilla, its downfall is its limited seed viability in storage, so store seeds at lower temperatures and humidity to improve the storage life and plant before they are a year old.
 Seeds for perilla plants can be sown as soon as possible in the spring and will self pollinate.

-Plant perilla seedlings 6-12 inches apart in well-drained but moist soil with full to partial sun exposure or direct sow them in well-drained soil and lightly cover.
-The shiso seeds will germinate rapidly at 68 degrees F. or even a little cooler.
+Plant perilla seedlings 6 to 12 inches (15-31 cm.) apart in well-drained but moist soil with full to partial sun exposure or direct sow them in well-drained soil and lightly cover.
+The shiso seeds will germinate rapidly at 68 degrees F. (20 C.) or even a little cooler.

 Perilla Shiso Care